Original Issuance Date: January 12, 2021

 4. Background

 The UW System recognizes the value of the presence of international visitors, students and scholars on its campuses.
 Circumstances may arise in which a UW System institution seeks to hire, compensate, reimburse or issue awards to these visitors.
-The IRS has strict rules regarding payments to foreign nationals, and this policy is intended to allow UW System institutions to navigate these rules.
+The IRS has strict rules regarding payments to nonresident aliens, and this policy is intended to allow UW System institutions to navigate these rules.

 5. Definitions

-Non-Resident Alien: A foreign national present in the country via a nonimmigrant visa.
+Nonresident Alien: A nonresident alien is any individual who is not a U.S. citizen or U.S. national.
+A nonresident alien is an alien who has not passed the green card test or the substantial presence test.
 This can include students, tourists, business visitors, exchange program participants, representatives of foreign governments or organizations, and temporary workers, among others.

-Resident Alien: A foreign citizen who is a permanent or conditional resident of the United States, but does not yet have citizenship.
+Resident Alien: Non-U.S. citizens currently residing in the United States.
+Individuals in falling under this definition may be further classified as a permanent resident, conditional resident, or returning resident.
 These individuals will typically have a “green card” or will meet the “substantial presence” test.
 (See IRS Publication 519.)
-Payments to resident aliens are processed using the same mechanisms as payments to US Citizens, with the exception that the individual must maintain a Glacier individual record for payroll and tax purposes.
+Payments to resident aliens are processed using the same mechanisms as payments to U.S. Citizens.

 6. Policy Statement

-1. UW System Institutions shall only employ individuals legally authorized to work in the United States.
-This can include resident aliens, non-resident aliens whose visa type permits employment, or other non-immigrant visa holders whose visa type permits work upon receipt of additional authorization.
+I. UW System Institutions shall only employ individuals legally authorized to work in the United States.
+This can include resident aliens, nonresident aliens whose visa type permits employment, or other non-immigrant visa holders whose visa type permits work upon receipt of additional authorization.

-2. The specific authorizations, limitations and requirements for employment will vary depending upon the individual’s country of origin and visa type.
-Hiring managers should work with their Business and HR Offices, as well as their institutional International Services Office to ensure that the proper employment parameters and requirements are met for each individual.
-(See SYS 238- Attachment 1.)
+II.
+The specific authorizations, limitations and requirements for employment will vary depending upon the individual’s country of origin and visa type.
+Hiring managers should work with their Business and HR Offices, as well as their institutional International Services Office, to ensure that the proper employment parameters and requirements are met for each individual.
+(See Attachment 238-1.)

-4. All foreign national employees, including both resident and non-resident aliens, must maintain a Glacier individual record for payroll and tax purposes, or a comparable account with a UWSA-approved third party software program to house the individual’s personal data, including current and historical U.S. visit and immigration information, tax filing status, and tax treaty eligibility.
+IV.
+All nonresident alien employees must maintain a Glacier individual record for payroll and tax purposes, or a comparable account with a UWSA-approved third party software program to house the individual’s personal data, including current and historical U.S. visit and immigration information, tax filing status, and tax treaty eligibility.

-1. IRS W-8Ben form must be completed before the money is distributed if the recipient is a non-resident alien.
+I. IRS W-8Ben form must be completed before payments are made if the recipient is a nonresident alien.

-3. Individuals holding visa types that are barred from receiving income from a US source are barred from receiving payments under this section.
+III.
+Individuals holding visa types that are barred from receiving income from a U.S. Source are barred from receiving payments under this section.
+See Visa restrictions in Appendix 1.

 7. Related Documents